To provide our patients with quality care through innovation, education and compassionate care.

 Please do not bring medications from home to the hospital unless your physician instructs you to do so.
 All medications will be stored and dispensed at the nursing station.

 We will ask you to sign appropriate consent and release forms that authorize hospital personnel to provide the services your physician has ordered for you.

 You will be required to wear an identification (ID) band during your stay.
 This helps ensure that you will receive the proper tests and medications.
 Your ID band will be checked prior to any tests, treatments or medications being given.

-Brandon Regional Hospital offers semi-private, private and a limited number of small ward accommodations.
+HCA Florida Brandon Hospital offers semi-private, private and a limited number of small ward accommodations.
 Private rooms are scheduled and assigned on a medical necessity, then a first-come, first-served basis.
 Patient rooms include lavatories and showers for your use, subject to your physician’s orders.
 Each room has individual room temperature controls for your comfort.
 Your bed is designed for your comfort and safety.
 You can electrically raise or lower the height of the entire bed or elevate the head or foot.
 Your nurse will show you how to operate the bedside controls.

 Nurse Call System

 To call your nurse, use the call button on your TV control.
 Simply push down the nurse call button.
 This will turn on the light at the nurses’ station and above your door.
 There is an emergency nurse-call button on your bathroom wall.
 If you need help, press it and wait for your nurse.